 First, don’t ever stop sending emails.
 Developing a consistent schedule is the first step you should take when coming up with a real estate marketing strategy for your emails.

-In general, it’s better to aim on the side of communicating more often rather than not enough.
+In general, it’s better to aim at the side of communicating more often rather than not enough.
 Sometimes you’ll need to test a few different approaches to see what gets you the best response.

 At worse, the lead will unsubscribe.
 However, I would rather over-communicate than risk not reaching out enough.